Joshua Plotnik, Ph.D.

 Ph.D. student

-Matthew graduated with an MA in the Animal Behavior and Conservation Program in the CCC lab in 2021, and is now a PhD student in the lab studying elephant olfactory cognition and human-elephant conflict mitigation in Thailand.
+Matthew graduated with an M.A. in the Animal Behavior and Conservation Program in the CCC lab in 2021, and is now a PhD student in the lab studying elephant olfactory cognition and human-elephant conflict mitigation in Thailand.

 He received a B.S. in Biology from UCF in 2017.
 His M.A. project was focused on elephant olfaction as it relates to social learning.
 His Ph.D. work is focused on elephant olfaction and implementing novel human-elephant conflict mitigation techniques.